Wittgenstein Centre Conference 2026

 At the same time, human capital trajectories unfold in diverse demographic and institutional settings.
 Across high-, middle-, and low-income countries, differences in education and health systems, economic structures, gender norms, migration regimes, and exposure to shocks shape human capital formation and its demographic consequences.
 This conference aims to foster dialogue across disciplines and geographies, encouraging comparative research.

-The conference will take place immediately following the 50th anniversary celebration of the Vienna Institute of Demography (VID) on 30 November 2026 at the same venue.
+The conference will take place from Tuesday morning until Wednesday evening - immediately following the 50th anniversary celebration of the Vienna Institute of Demography (VID) on 30 November 2026 at the same venue.
 There are also thematic overlaps between the two events.
 Conference participants are warmly invited to attend the VID’s 50th anniversary celebration as well.

 Keynote speakers